varungohil/varungohil.github.io/_pages/about.md

 - Accelerator design and programming: Exploring LLM-driven accelerator design and defining programming abstractions that simplify hardware optimization.

 I earned my Master’s at MIT, where I developed a frequency-aware request scheduler for microservices by modifying the Thrift RPC framework.
 I completed my undergraduate studies at [IIT Gandhinagar](https://iitgn.ac.in/), during which I worked on approximate computing, memory systems, and hardware for autonomous vehicles with Profs.
-[Manu Awasthi](https://manuawasthi.in/), [Joycee Mekie](https://joycee.people.iitgn.ac.in/) and [Rajeev Balasubramonian](https://users.cs.utah.edu/~rajeev/)
+[Manu Awasthi](https://manuawasthi.in/), [Joycee Mekie](https://joycee.people.iitgn.ac.in/) and [Rajeev Balasubramonian](https://users.cs.utah.edu/~rajeev/).

+I maintain [ml-for-systems.github.io](https://ml-for-systems.github.io/) to track all ML-for-Systems papers published in top-tier systems conferences.

 <!-- For my Master's thesis I designed a request-level power manager for microservices, for which I modified the Thrift RPC framework to perform intelligent frequency-aware request scheduling.